Neutrons Isotopes Isobars Isotones - Example, Difference, FAQs

 Uranium: ₉₂U²³⁵, ₉₂U²³⁸

-element hydrogen has three isotopes, each having atomic number 1 but their mass number are 1 2 and 3.₁H¹ nucleus has one Proton only, ₁H² nucleus has 1 proton and 1 neutron, ₁H³ nucleus has 1 proton and 2 neutrons.
-These elements are also known as an isotonic element.
+The hydrogen atom has three isotopes, each having atomic number 1 but their mass number are 1 2 and 3.₁H¹ nucleus has one Proton only, ₁H² nucleus has 1 proton and 1 neutron, ₁H³ nucleus has 1 proton and 2 neutrons.
+These elements are also known as an isotonic elements.

-2. The mass number( that is, number of nucleons) of different isotopes of an element are different.
+2. The mass number( that is, the number of nucleons) of different isotopes of an element is different.
 Ha Hence, their physical properties are not the same.

 4. Among isotopes of the same element, some may be stable and some radioactive. this is so because of the difference in their nuclear structure.
 For example, ₆C¹² is stable while ₆c¹⁴ is radioactive.